jtimlin/sodering/README.md

 ### Colour Scheme:

 Colorming.io was utilized to create a color palette with excellent contrast and harmonious colors that work well together.
-Colormind, on the other hand, is a color scheme generator that employs deep learning.
-It has the ability to learn color styles from photographs, movies, and popular artwork.
 ![Colour Palette](/assets/images-readme/colour-palette.png)

 ### Typography: